 - Needs External Power from a power amp

-- Best when no power outlets available
+- Best when no power outlets are available

-- Best when running high wattage systems
+- Best when running high wattage systems that require 134db SPL and above

 - Powered: Do have a built in power amp